questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 When you get into using one single page, of course the total available address space comes into play.
 But since QuestDB only runs on 64-bit architectures, we have 2^64 address space, which is more than enough.

-This is where Patrick jumped in to explain that when you have an area of memory mapped from a file, when the file grows and you remap the new size into memory.
-The operating system does not need to copy anything, the virtual memory model allows the OS to just remap the already mapped pages into the newly mapped memory region.
-In many cases, the OS may have already reserved the entire address space for you, so your new mapping is in the same region as the old, just bigger.
+This is where Patrick jumped in to explain that when you have an area of memory mapped from a file, when the file grows you remap the new size into memory.
+The operating system does not need to copy anything; the virtual memory model allows the OS to just remap the already mapped pages into the newly mapped memory region.
+In many cases, the OS may have already reserved the entire address space for you so your new mapping is in the same region as the old, just bigger.

 ## Kernels are smart